YbFan115/ybfan115.github.io/content/en/Projects/first.md

 ## Study 2: Governance, propoganda, or both?

-- Method: We pulled the data of all the local governance related tweets under the tag from 2015 to 2021 by Python.
+- Method: We pulled the digital data of all the local governance related tweets under the tag from 2015 to 2021 by Python.

 - Findings:
     1. The data consist of 1711 tweets, among which 1199 tweets are reposted by the coordinator account, which means only around one third in the amount of tweets are truly from those residents who used Weibo to pose local problems.
 The coordination account reposted the tweets in a short response time (mean = 9.57 h),  to conduct the collaboration with the departments, and to show off the government was playing its role in local governance.